riscv/riscv-debug-spec/EBREAK.md

 | -------------  |------------------|
 | 0x5            | Arguments and command type are passed as for Linux System Calls|
 | 0x7            | Arguments and command types are passed as for the ARM Semihosting Protocol|

+### Inserted into code as unreachable instruction (?)
+**NOTE: This section needs work, and is included here to distinguish it from the other cases**

+See https://cx.rv8.io/g/xXgFX3 for discussion of this topic.

+Compiler currently to inserts `ebreak` instructions for the `_builtin_trap()` macro for "should not reach" code.
+It is under discussion whether this is an appropriate mapping.